nzaker/ATOMAP/doc/making_nice_figures.rst

 Here, we will first save analysis data for the fantasite dummy data atom lattice.
 It can be a good idea to save analysis results as numpy, csv or hyperspy signals, as the analysis can take time.
 Making nice figures often require a lot of tweaking, trial and error, so it is nice to have the data readily available.
-First, analysis results can be saved.
+First, analysis results are generated, and then saved.

 .. literalinclude:: images/save_data_for_plot_for_pub.py